-Compared with their solid metal base counterparts, adding heat pipes improves heat sink performance (delta-t) by nearly 26 oC for the aluminum version and nearly 8 oC for the copper version.
+Compared with their solid metal base counterparts, adding heat pipes improves heat sink performance (lower delta-t and thermal resistance) by nearly 26 oC for the aluminum version and nearly 8 oC for the copper version.
 Here we see both heat sinks easily beating our thermal budget of 35 oC.
 Like our solid metal solutions, weight is roughly doubled for the copper version along with the same numeric increase in price.

 Heat Sink Design Category #3: Vapor Chamber (VC) Base

-It should come as little surprise that the vapor chamber heat sink design is the most efficient, having a delta-t at 26.0 oC – over 5 degrees cooler than the closest alternative.
+It should come as little surprise that the vapor chamber heat sink design has the lowest thermal resistance, having a delta-T at 26.0 oC – over 5 degrees cooler than the closest alternative.
 Moreover, the 4mm vapor chamber reduces the overall height of the heat sink by 2mm.
 If the designer doesn’t need the extra space, it can be added back to the fin area, further decreasing heat sink thermal resistance.